-Friendship Bread, a.k.a.
-Amish Friendship Bread is what is made with a gallon-sized resealable plastic of Amish Friendship Bread starter and these directions.
+Friendship Bread, aka Amish Friendship Bread, is what is made with a gallon-sized resealable plastic bag of Amish Friendship Bread starter and these directions.
 If you are the recipient of a bag of starter, these directions should come with the bag.
-If you are the person who gives out starter, make sure and print off these instructions to go with it.
+If you are the person who gives out the starter, make sure to print off these instructions to go with it.

 - Day 6 (Feeding the Bag):